ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 }
 ```

-Note, that both types has the same methods, that work the same.
-It would be nice, if the rest of the code that operates on LEDs, could use both types without paying attention to which one they use at the moment.
-The interfaces come to help:
+Note, that both types have the same methods that work the same.
+It would be nice if the code that operates on LEDs could use both types, without paying attention to which one it uses at the moment.
+The *interface type* comes to help:

 ```go
 package main